This easy chicken satay recipe packs a punch with a zesty peanut dipping sauce! Serve as an appetizer or over rice noodles for a complete meal.

 Start by preparing the marinade.
 Blend all the ingredients for the marinade together in a food processor or blender.
 Then, cut your chicken breasts into long strips and in a large mixing bowl, mix the chicken with around 1/3 rd of the marinade until each piece is well-coated with marinade.
 Reserve the rest of the marinade for the dipping sauce.

-How to prep the chicken for grilling - I picked up this genius tip from Jamie Oliver's 30-minute meals.
-You basically lay out the marinated chicken strips, get your skewers (if using bamboo skewers, soak them in water for 15 minutes to prevent them from browning in the oven or grill), and insert the skewers perpendicular to the chicken, such that each skewer goes into all the breast pieces.
+How to prep the chicken for grilling - I picked up this genius tip from Jamie Oliver - Lay out the marinated chicken strips on a chopping board, get your skewers (if using bamboo skewers, soak them in water for 15 minutes to prevent them from browning in the oven or grill), and insert the skewers perpendicular to the chicken, such that each skewer goes into all the breast pieces.

 Then, slice between the skewers to give you chicken pieces, cut like kababs.
 Thread any stray pieces on the ends of the skewers.
 Jamie also advises scoring the chicken pieces gently with a knife to give the chicken maximum surface area - this ensures that it chars up nicely when it is being grilled.